-If the fire alarm sounds, you must leave the building.
+Leave the building if you hear the fire alarms.
 Emergency evacuation instructions are posted inside each room.
-These instructions are to be followed in case of fire or other emergency.
+Follow these instructions in case of fire or other emergency.
 Health emergencies should be handled by dialing 911.

 This is a voluntary text messaging service that delivers information about on-campus emergencies.
-HCC will only send text alerts when there is a serious safety concern affecting campus - including any campus closures due to severe weather.
+HCC sends text alerts only when a serious safety concern is affecting the campus - including any campus closures due to severe weather.

 HCC does not charge a fee for this service.
 Review your particular mobile device's texting or data plan for service details specific to your account.
 HCC will not share your phone number or mobile information with any other organizations.

-The College has posted Immediate Action Guides in all classrooms and meeting rooms on campus.
+College Immediate Action Guides are posted in all classrooms and meeting rooms on campus.
 The Guides provide students with critical information for the first few minutes after an emergency occurs.
-Students should review the Immediate Action Guides along with the Campus Safety Video.
+Students should review the Immediate Action Guide along with the Campus Safety Video.

 Heartland Community College is committed to maintaining a working and learning environment that is free from all forms of harassment including, but not limited to sexual harassment and harassment based on gender, sexual orientation, religion, race, ethnicity, national origin, age or disability.
 The College prohibits any form of harassment in the classroom, in the workplace, in any academic setting at the College and at all College-sponsored events and activities.